 Every time an access key is used in a lock, the lock will do a self-check on its battery condition.
 A low battery indication will occur when the battery voltage drops below 5.0 volts.
-When you see this notification, batteries should be changed as soon as possible.

-After the lock first senses a low battery, the LED (lights) flash red six times followed by one green (for firmware 7.0 and higher).
-On lock firmware prior to version 7.0, the light will flash green followed by six red flashes.
+After the lock first senses a low battery, the light will flash green followed by six red flashes.
+If your lock has the optional buzzer, each flash will be accompanied by the buzzer sounding.
 This will occur with every use of the key until the batteries are changed (approximately 100 lock openings/closings).